The person at the center of this case

 On January 21, 2016, a grand jury in the United States District Court, Southern District of New York, indicted Keissar for his involvement in the scheme and a federal warrant was issued for his arrest after he was charged with conspiracy to commit, and aid and abet, computer intrusion.
 Remarks: Keissar is known to speak Farsi and is thought to be living in Iran.

-Coordinated distributed denial of service attacks against U.S. financial sector and companies commence
+Coordinated campaign of distributed denial of service attacks against U.S. financial sector initiated

-Grand jury in U.S. District Court, Southern District of New York, indicts Keissar for conspiracy to commit and aid and abet computer intrusion; federal warrant issued for arrest
+Grand jury in U.S. District Court, Southern District of New York indicted Keissar for conspiracy to commit and aid and abet computer intrusion; federal warrant issued for arrest